eReefs/ereefs.github.io/docs/_outputs/open-source-software/ereefs-data-access-notebooks.md

 - [Extracting eReefs transect data, as either a line or as a vertical cross-section](https://github.com/eReefs/ereefs-data-access-notebooks/blob/main/transect.ipynb)
 - [Animating eReefs model results](https://github.com/eReefs/ereefs-data-access-notebooks/blob/main/animation.ipynb)
 - [Generating a simulated true colour plot from eReefs BGC reflectance variables](https://github.com/eReefs/ereefs-data-access-notebooks/blob/main/true-colour.ipynb)

-For instructions about how to launch and run these notebooks, please refer to the [README.md file in the code repository](https://github.com/eReefs/ereefs-data-access-notebooks/blob/main/README.md)